isaacharrisholt/vorn-finance-tracker/README.md

 for that category to be inserted into in the spreadsheet.

-If you wanted to keep track of say, laundry costs in your spreadsheet (if you use a laundrette for example) and wanted to store the data on row 19, you would simply add `laundry: 19` to a new line:
+If you wanted to keep track of say, laundry costs in your spreadsheet (if you use a laundrette for example) and wanted to store the data in row 19, you would simply add `laundry: 19` to a new line:

 ```text
 food: 7